Cspeisman/Elm-task-list/readme.md

 ### File structure
 - All of the elm code lives in the `src` directory
-- `Main.elm` is the entry point to application
+- `Main.elm` is the entry point to the application
 - Each "module" has its own directory with 3 files in it
   - Types (includes all Type definitions and Type Unions)
   - View (responsible for display logic)